CodeoNordic/just-another-calendar/documentation/script-names.md

         "onJsError": "[TRG] = JavaScript Error", // Runs when an unhandled JS error occurs

-        "onEventClick": "[TRG] = EVNT Edit", // Runs when an event is clicked "onRangeSelected": "[TRG] = EVNT Create", // Runs when a time/date range is selected in the calendar "onEventCreated": "[TRG] = EVNT Create Popup", // Runs when an event is created wither with the built-in popup or by dragging a template
+        "onEventClick": "[TRG] = EVNT Edit", // Runs when an event is clicked "onRangeSelected": "[TRG] = EVNT Create", // Runs when a time/date range is selected in the calendar.
+Codeo uses this for event creation.
+        "onEventCreated": "[TRG] = EVNT Create Popup", // Runs when an event is created wither with the built-in popup or by dragging a template

         "onSearch": "[TRG] = EVNT Search", // Runs when a search is performed